AdTekDev/eCommerceSecurity/Review/Readme.md

 - What do FRRs mean when fingerprint scanning is used to secure a PC against walk-up attacks?
 What might produce high FRRs?
 Can you think of a way that this problem could be reduced in fingerprint scanning?

+### Q-List 06
+- Given the weakness of commercial WAN security, why do you think companies continue to use WAN technology without added cryptographic protections?
+- What could a company do if it was using a commercial WAN and a vulnerability appeared that allowed attackers to easily find routing information and therefore be able to eavesdrop on corporate transmissions?
+- Longer keys are more difficult to crack.
+Most symmetric keys today are 100 to 300 bits long.
+Why don’t systems use far longer symmetric keys—say, 1,000 bit keys?

 ## **"short" Q**

 ### SQ.01.1